title

 Jul 17 In Altona, a communist suburb of Hamburg, 6,000 Nazis march.
 A Communist on a rooftop fires into the Nazis, and Nazis shoot back.
 Eighteen are killed.
 Street fighting follows in Berlin, Cologne and Munich.

 Jul 28 The veterans in Washington, now known as the Bonus Army, have been camping in a park near the capital.
 Attorney General Mitchell orders the Washington police to evacuate them.
 The veterans resist and the police fire upon them, killing two.
-President Hoover then orders the army effect the evacuation.
+President Hoover then orders the army to effect the evacuation.

 Sepr 23 The Kingdom of Hejaz and Nejd is renamed the Kingdom of Saudi Arabia.